sagartrivedi11/sagartrivedi11/README.md

-### Hi there,

-5+ years of experience in designing and developing scalable and highly available software/applications.
-I am always open in working with new tech stack.
-Following are my current tech stack.
+Experience in designing and developing scalable and highly available software/applications.

 Tech Stack: